Led by the Nose

-One of Aftel’s early students was Linda Andrews, founder of Perfumer’s Apprentice, the Santa Cruz-based supplier of natural and synthetic fragrance oils.
+One of Aftel’s early students was Linda Andrews, founder of Perfumer’s Apprentice, a Santa Cruz, California-based supplier of natural and synthetic fragrance oils.
 “It certainly wasn’t a level playing field when I started,” says Andrews.
 “The industry was very closed, very secretive.
 They kept their process mysterious.
 That’s what we set out to change.”

-Recalling her first visit, in 2014, to Milan’s artisanal perfumery trade show, Essence, now in its tenth year, Wilson-Brown says, “There were thousands of people, hundreds upon hundreds of booths.
+Recalling her first visit, in 2014, to Milan’s artisanal perfumery trade show, EsXence, now in its 12th year, Wilson-Brown says, “There were thousands of people, hundreds upon hundreds of booths.
 That’s when I realized this wasn’t just a West Coast movement.
 Indie perfume is a global movement.”

 During the final stages of his traditional enfleurage process, Fernández becomes part mixologist, part chemist.
 To make “Vernalia,” Fernández waits for the white petal scent oils to separate, then adds oakmoss and violet leaf oils (hardier materials that he had extracted previously with steam).
 After balancing the fragrance with a few other notes, Fernández adds a touch of a scent molecule called geosmin.
 This is actually a synthetic, necessary for working with the molecules found in petrichor.
 As “unnatural” as it may sound, the formulation allows Fernández to capture and hold that earthy smell of spring rain in liquid form.